Bfgeshka/awesome-c/README.md

 * [RandyGaul/cute_headers](https://github.com/RandyGaul/cute_headers) - Collection of cross-platform one-file C/C++ libraries with no dependencies, primarily used for games
 * [attractivechaos/klib](https://github.com/attractivechaos/klib) - A standalone and lightweight C library
 * [breckinloggins/libuseful](https://github.com/breckinloggins/libuseful) - A collection of useful data structures, algorithms, and utilities for C programming
+* [chadjoan/C-Survival-Kit](https://github.com/chadjoan/C-Survival-Kit) - A set of useful functions, data structures, and macros aimed at allowing more expressive and reliable C code.
+Portability targets are OpenVMS and Linux.

 ## Special Purpose ##
 * [Tulip Indicators][394] - Library of functions for technical analysis of